Pakka (film): Plot

-Nadhiya (Bindhu Madhavi) who is trying to commit suicide on a railway track, but our hero Dhoni Kumar (Vikram Prabhu) comes to her rescue.
-Nadhiya mistakes Kumar for Pandi (also Vikram Prabhu) a toy-seller from the village.
+Nadhiya who is trying to kill herself on a railway track, but our hero Dhoni Kumar rescues her.
+Nadhiya mistakes Kumar for Pandi a toy-seller from the village.
 In a flashback it is revealed that Nadhiya, the village chief's daughter, had fallen for Pandi seeing his inherent goodness but due to parental opposition, the lovers get separated.
 Nadhiya runs away from her house in search of Pandi and meets up with Dhoni Kumar, who is a spitting image of Pandi.
-Dhoni Kumar is a carefree guy who is a crazy fan of Mahendra Singh Dhoni and he is in love with Rajini Radha (Nikki Galrani), the president of a Superstar Rajinikanth fan club.
+Dhoni Kumar is a carefree man who is a fan of Mahendra Singh Dhoni and he is in love with Rajini Radha, the president of a Superstar Rajinikanth fan club.
 Hearing the sad story of Nadhiya, Dhoni Kumar promises that he will find her lover Pandi.
+Dhoni also revealed that he fell love with Radha but she dies due to a firecracker blast but before she dies, he accepted her love.
+After hearing his story, they managed to find Pandi.
+It is revealed that Pandi was attacked and kidnapped.
+In the end, they live happily together.

 Cast

 Soundtrack

 The Soundtrack was composed by C. Sathya and Released by Lahari Music.